Roads and highways

-Section 86(9) of the EPA 1990 designates responsibility for cleaning other roads to the district & borough councils (in Greater London to the council of the London borough or the Common Council of the City of London; in Wales to the county or borough council and for the Isles of Scilly to the Council).
-Many busy ‘trunk roads’ (generally known as ‘A’ roads or ‘all-purpose trunk roads’) will be, therefore, the responsibility of the local (district or Borough) authority as well as all minor roads.
-On most council websites it is possible to find lists of streets in towns which they are responsible for cleaning and when they clean them.
-Some but very few of the larger roads ae the responsibility of the County Council.
+Section 86(9) of the EPA 1990 designates responsibility for cleaning other roads to the district and borough councils (in Greater London to the council of the London borough or the the City of London; in Wales to the county or borough council and for the Isles of Scilly to the council).

-UK legislation that can be applied for the clearance and/or enforcement against littering of roads, highways and verges is
+UK legislation applicable to the clearance and/or enforcement against littering of roads, highways and verges:

 - Clean Neighbourhoods and Environment Act 2005

 - Anti-Social Behaviour, Crime and Policing Act 2014

 - The Littering from Vehicles Outside London (Keepers: Civil Penalties) Regulations 2018.
 The litter authority ‘must have reason to believe that a littering offence has been committed in respect of the vehicle on the authority’s land’.
 The fixed penalty tariff is specified by the local authority, if unspecified, it is £100.
 If the fine remains unpaid within the penalty payment period, it increases by 100%.

 - Other legislation: 2010 Waste (Wales) Measure, 2015 Wellbeing of Future Generations (Wales) Act